Enabling IOMMU / DMA Protection

 🔧 BIOS Settings Overview

-“How to enable IOMMU and DMA Protection on [your motherboard model]”
+“How to enable IOMMU on [your motherboard model]”

 or visit your motherboard manufacturer’s website for specific instructions.